di37/circle-detection-project/README.md

         └── 2.png
 ```

+**Important Note:**

+- API Endpoints implemented in `services` folder.
+API usage can be found in README file.
+- Model that has been used for the project is evaluated and results included in `model_evaluation` folder.
+Results described in its README file.

-Check out the README files under each of the folders for more details.
+Also check out the README files under each of the folders for further implementation details.

 ## Running the Project

 ### Locally

 1. Clone the repository:

    ```
    git clone https://github.com/yourusername/circle-detection-project.git
    cd circle-detection-project
    ```

 2. Set up a virtual environment (optional but recommended):

    ```
    conda create -n circle_detection_project python=3.11
    conda activate circle_detection_project
    ```

 3. Install dependencies:

    ```
    pip install -r requirements.txt
    ```